 Josephson C705 LDC Microphone

-The Josephson Engineering C705 microphone combines a cardioid- only version of the center-supported, large single diaphragm capsule used in the C715 with the transformerless active balanced audio output circuit of the C700 series.
-No compromises are made in the sonic quality of the circuit or the components used to build it, while a somewhat lower cost is realized through using a steel housing with a rugged industrial finish rather than the brass housing and plated finish of our other mics.
+The Josephson Engineering C705 microphone combines a cardioid-only version of the center-supported, large single diaphragm capsule used in the C715 with the transformerless active balanced audio output circuit of the C700 series.
+No compromises are made in the sonic quality of the circuit or the components used to build the C705, while a somewhat lower cost is realized through using a steel housing with a rugged industrial finish rather than the brass housing and plated finish of our other mics.
 A unique offset grille support helps to reduce acoustic reflections inside the basket.

-Because of the limited power budget imposed by P48 phantom power, it takes some time for the C705 to reach full operating performance.
+Because of the limited available thru P48 phantom power, it takes some time for the C705 to reach full operating performance.
 The microphone becomes operational about ten seconds after application of power, but as the internal power supplies become stable, there may be some drift in sensitivity.
 The microphone should be allowed to operate for 5 minutes before being used for critical recording.

 The microphone is provided with a 3-pin male XLR on the side of the housing, a special XLR3R right-angle cable is available as an accessory, or any good quality mic cable may be used.